strapdata/elassandra/docs/elassandra/source/integration.rst

 JDBC Driver sql4es + Elassandra
 -------------------------------

-The `Elasticsearch JDBC driver <https://github.com/Anchormen/sql4es>`_. can be used with elassandra.
+The `Elasticsearch JDBC driver <https://github.com/Anchormen/sql4es>`_. can be used with Elassandra.
 Here is a code example :

 .. code:: java